Humanities Research Institute

 How does it work?

 Four or more students will be selected as Institute Scholars.
-Each will be awarded a $1,000 stipend and a grant for room and board, or a dining hall pass for commuter students, in order to be at Marymount's campus from May 19 to June 30.
+Each will be awarded a $1,000 stipend and a grant for room and board, or a dining hall pass for commuter students, in order to be at Marymount's campus from approximately May 20 to June 21, 2019 to participate in this institute.

-The Institute consists of two components: a weekly seminar and an independently pursued project.
-Institute Scholars meet once or twice weekly for six weeks.
-During the seminar, student scholars along with faculty and occasional guests explore the Institute's theme through literature, history, philosophy, theology, and the visual and performing arts.
-In parallel with the seminar, students spend their time pursuing research in a field of their choice on a topic related to the Institute theme.
-At the beginning of the fall semester, scholars meet again to share the further results of their research and discuss forums for future distribution and publication.
+The Institute consists of two components: a weekly seminar and a research project.
+Participants in the institute meet once or twice weekly for five to six weeks.
+During the seminar, student scholars along with faculty mentors and occasional guests explore the Institute's theme through literature, history, philosophy, theology, and the visual and performing arts.
+In parallel with the seminar, scholars also develop a plan for further research on a topic related to the Institute theme with support from faculty mentors.
+During the following academic year, scholars share the results of their research at a suitable forum for presentation.

-Throughout the summer, there will be weekly events that take advantage of the cultural offerings of the greater Washington, DC, area.
+Participants in the Insitute will also attend several off campus events that take advantage of the cultural offerings of the greater Washington, DC, area.

 Can I participate?

 This Institute is open to any student who wishes to be part of a small community of scholars pursuing research in the humanities.
-But you don’t have to be majoring in a humanities discipline to participate.
+You do not have to major in a humanities discipline to participate.
+However, your application should demonstrate your potential to enage successfully with intermediate to advanced level content from the humanities disciplines through your previous coursework and your faculty recommendation letter.

 Find out more about who should apply